danmayer/coverband/README.md

 * Add support for [zadd](http://redis.io/topics/data-types-intro) so one could determine single call versus multiple calls on a line, letting us determine the most executed code in production.
 * Possibly add ability to record code run for a given route
 * Improve client code api, around manual usage of sampling (like event usage)
-* Provide a better lighter example app, to show how to use Coverband.
-  * blank Sinatra app
 * ability to change the Coverband config at runtime by changing the config pushed to the Redis hash.
 In memory cache around the changes to only make that call periodically.
 * Opposed to just showing code usage on a route allow 'tagging' events which would record line coverage for that tag (this would allow tagging all code that modified an ActiveRecord model for example
 * mountable rack app to view coverage similar to flipper-ui